appinioGmbH/flutter_packages/packages/appinio_swiper/README.md

 ## ❗NEW  Features ❗

+### Listen to card swipes
+Now you can check in which direction the card is being swiped and modify your widget accordingly

 ### Trigger swipe up and swipe down through controller
 You can now trigger swipe up and swipe down with our ```AppinioSwiperController``` regardless of the chosen ```AppinioSwipeDirection``` (which is still used when ```swipe``` is called through the controller).
 Just like the swipeLeft and swipeRight call, you can call ```swipeUp``` or ```swipeDown``` through the controller anywhere you want.